-For the ultimate scenic Connecticut Road Trip along the Shoreline, follow the Getaway Mavens turn by turn guide, which brings road trippers to the charming towns of the Southern New England coast.
+For the ultimate Connecticut Coast scenic drive along the shoreline, follow our turn-by-turn guide.
+It takes road-trippers to the charming towns of the Southern New England coast.

-When Ayn Rand needed to research The Fountainhead, when Katherine Hepburn yearned to escape the frenzy of Hollywood, when President Taft sought a summer home, they all came to this sliver of a small town on the Connecticut shore that many travelers miss.
+When Ayn Rand needed to research The Fountainhead, when Katherine Hepburn yearned to escape the frenzy of Hollywood, when President Taft sought a summer home, they all came to this sliver of Connecticut that many travelers miss.

 Most assume that the industrial harbors seen while barreling north on Interstate 95 from New York to Boston define the Connecticut coast.
 But that isn’t so.

-You’ll find salt marshes that spread like the Kansas prairie, sea-stained buoys that hang from weather beaten balconies, pink granite outcroppings, and breathtaking views of pristine coves and towns, all in the particular light that inspired the American Impressionist movement.
+Find salt marshes that spread like the Kansas prairie.
+See sea-stained buoys that hang from weather-beaten balconies.
+Peek at pink granite outcroppings and breathtaking views of pristine coves and towns.
+All of this in the particular light that inspired the American Impressionist movement.

 Begin Your Connecticut Road Trip in the Thimble Islands

-From exit 56, drive 3 miles to the Stony Creek Town Dock to take a tour of the Thimble Islands on the Sea Mist with Captain Mike around the mauve-colored Thimble Islands, named for the prolific Thimble Berry, not their size.
+From exit 56, drive 3 miles to the Stony Creek Town Dock.
+Take a tour of the Thimble Islands on the Sea Mist with Captain Mike.
+These mauve-colored islands were named for the prolific Thimble Berry, not their size.

 About a mile away, Stony Creek Quarry still turns out the same stone upon which Thimble Island homes, both baronial and whimsical, sit.
 Chunks of “Stony Creek Pink” form the base of the Statue of Liberty, the abutments of the George Washington Bridge, and the entire AT&T Building in New York.